 Mr. Smith provided sewer capacity issues clarifications - there is technical work to address sewer capacity issues.
 Developers are required to pay for onsite collection and conveyance.
 There is significant growth with increased flows.
 He said we have been engaged with City of Reno to assess the best approach to minimize cost for treatment and effluent.
 If all developments were developed at once, there would be an issue.
 However, they pay for capacity improvements which are underway.
 They are responsible.
 We don't build in sewer capacity or treatment until it's needed.
 Same applies for roads.
-If any new development, not in advance of development.
+If any new development pays for impact road fees which pays for improvements.
+It is paid with development, not in advance of development.